pypa/packaging.python.org/source/tutorials/packaging-projects.rst

   build process.
 - ``build-backend`` is the name of the Python object that frontends will use to perform the build.

+If you use a different build backend, you'll need to change this section to reflect that.
+See the documentation for your chosen build backend for information on how to do that.

 ..
 TODO: Add note to check the tools' documentation for the current snippet?